 No credit card required

 Do you know what work schedule works best for your business?
-Considering the vast number of schedule types, each with its pros and cons, it's a challenging question.
+Considering the vast number of schedule types, each with pros and cons, it's a challenging question.

-Finding the right employee scheduling format is critical to your business' success and your employees' happiness.
+Finding the correct employee scheduling format is critical to your business' success and your employees' happiness.
 Whether you operate using a rotating or shift schedule, good schedules create a healthy work-life balance for each employee — regardless of their full-time or part-time status.

 Unfortunately, a set schedule isn't possible in all industries.
 Work schedules may vary depending on the business and an employee's position.

 You must make work schedule expectations clear before offering a role to prospective employees.
 Clear expectations are especially important for companies that use a flexible schedule or other less-popular work scheduling processes.

 The most famous work schedule for non-exempt employees is the Monday through Friday, nine-to-five schedule.
 This schedule delivers a standard 40-hour workweek for employees to accomplish tasks predictably.
 Employees who work this schedule are typically considered full-time.